sul-dlss/sul_styles/README.md

     $ bundle install

-Import the SulStyles in your `app/assets/stylesheets/application.scss`.
+Import the SUL Styles in your `app/assets/stylesheets/application.scss`.

     @import 'sul-styles'